 Committed to community

-We have been a leader in giving back to the communities where our lawyers live and work.
-This unwavering commitment to community development is engrained in our culture, whether in one of our US locations or our offices abroad.
+We are a leader in giving back to the communities where our lawyers live and work.
+This unwavering commitment to civic and charitable involvement is ingrained in our culture, whether we work in one of our US locations or one of our offices abroad.

-From the Museum of Fine Arts, Houston to Habitat for Humanity, from the American Cancer Society to the Anti-Defamation League, we demonstrate our community commitment through our presence in a number of charitable organizations.
+Whether it is Habitat for Humanity, The Guggenheim Museum in New York, the American Cancer Society or the Anti-Defamation League, we demonstrate our commitment to the community through our support of a number of nonprofit organizations.

-Both in our domestic locations and abroad, we provide sponsorship and leadership for virtually every aspect of the arts, including the Houston Grand Opera, the San Antonio Children's Museum, Dallas Summer Musicals and Ballet Austin, as well as for exhibitions, student art programs and public television.
+Both in our domestic locations and abroad, we provide sponsorship of and leadership for nearly all the arts, including—to provide a short list—the Houston Grand Opera, the Museum of Modern Art (MOMA) in New York, The DoSeum children’s museum in San Antonio, Dallas Summer Musicals and Ballet Austin, as well as for exhibitions, student art programs and public television.

 The less fortunate

-We responded to the 9-11 WTC tragedy, 2010 Haiti earthquake, 2011 Japan tsunami and other natural disasters around the world by making a substantial gift to a foundation we created to provide victim assistance funds.
-Additionally, our lawyers have provided legal assistance on a pro bono basis to victims of these disasters.
+We responded to the 9-11 World Trade Center tragedy, the earthquake in Haiti in 2010, the tsunami in Japan in 2011, Hurricane Harvey in 2018 and other tragedies and disasters by making substantial gifts to a foundation we created to provide victim assistance funds.
+Additionally, our lawyers provided legal assistance on a pro bono basis to victims of these disasters.

-Through adopt-a-school and mentoring programs, we reache out to students of all ages.
-We participate in Communities in Schools, a program in which high school students intern at Norton Rose Fulbright.
-We are also a sponsor of Junior Achievement, the Council of Mexican American Administrators and the Boy Scouts and Girl Scouts.
+Through adopt-a-school and mentoring programs, we reach out to students of all ages.
+We participate in Communities in Schools, an internship program for high school students at Norton Rose Fulbright.
+We are also a sponsor of Junior Achievement, The Trevor Project the Council of Mexican American Administrators, the Boy Scouts of America and Girl Scouts of the USA.

-We have been integrally involved with one of the largest medical complexes in the world, the Texas Medical Center in Houston, since its founding in 1934.
-In fact, streets in the Medical Center are names for two of our founding lawyers, Col. W.B.
+We have been integrally involved with the largest medical complex in the world, the Texas Medical Center in Houston, since its founding in 1934.
+In fact, streets in the Medical Center are named after two of our founding lawyers, Col. W.B.
 Bates and John Freeman.
-For a number of years, our lawyers have provided legal representation and served on the boards of some of the most prestigious health care institutions in the country.
+For a number of years, our lawyers have provided legal representation and served on the boards of some of the country’s most prestigious healthcare institutions.

 Our tradition of providing bar and civic leadership goes back to our founding lawyers.
-Our lawyers have served as presidents of bar associations at local, state and national levels—a record of leadership that few have been able to achieve.
-In addition, our lawyers have a a legacy of serving as officers and board members of nonprofit hospitals, charitable foundations and university boards.
+Our lawyers have served as presidents of bar associations at local, state and national levels – a record of leadership that few firms can match.
+In addition, our lawyers have a legacy of serving as officers and board members of nonprofit hospitals, charitable foundations and universities.